RWE, E.ON reshape German power sector in Innogy asset swap deal

 Chancellor Angela Merkel’s decision to abandon nuclear power after Japan’s Fukushima nuclear disaster in 2011 has forced the sector to radically restructure in order to survive and already caused major plant shutdowns and billions of euros of losses.

-Peter Altmaier, the next economy minister and a close ally of Merkel, said the deal was a consequence of that shift, known as the “Energiewende” in German.
+Peter Altmaier, the next economy minister and a close ally of Merkel, said the deal was a consequence of that shift, known as the“Energiewende” in German.
 The companies had to adapt, he told the Rheinische Post newspaper.

 Through the deal, which includes a share issue and asset swaps, E.ON will acquire Innogy’s prized regulated energy networks and customer operations, while RWE will take on the renewables businesses of both E.ON and Innogy.